TIBCOSoftware/snappydata/docs/monitoring/monitoring.md

 * Scheduler Delay indicates the waiting period for the task.
 Delays can  be caused if there are too many concurrent jobs.

 * Shuffle reads and writes: Shuffles are written to disk and take a lot of time to write and read.
 This can be avoided by using colocated and replicated tables.
-You can use high-performance SSD drives for temporary storage (spark.local.dir) to improve shuffle times.
+You can use high-performance SSD drives for temporary storage (spark.local.dir) to improve shuffle time.

 * Number of parallel tasks: Due to concurrency, multiple queries may take cores and a particular query may take longer.
 To fix this, you can create a new scheduler and [assign appropriate cores to it](../best_practices/setup_cluster.md).